-Archives are collected and organized based on the concept of a 'record' which can be a paper document, a photograph, a map, a film, sound recordings, an electronic diskette, documentary art or an architectural drawing.
+Archives are collected and organized based on the concept of a 'record,' which can be a document, photograph, map, film, video or sound recording, an electronic diskette, documentary art or an architectural drawing.
 Collecting records differentiates an archives from a library, which collects published items, like books, or a museum, which collects artefacts like clothing, medals, statues or other objects.

 Archival holdings are arranged according to principles of provenance, original order and respect des fonds